baselime/docs/connectors/aws.md

 ## Setup

-The connector is an automated flow based on a CloudFormation template that can be defined using a simple wizard.
+The connector is an automated flow based on a CloudFormation template that can be defined using a wizard.

 It can be done using the Baselime CLI or throught the web console.